cwclair/01-accessibility-review/README.md

 https://cwclair.github.io/01-accessibility-review/

 ## Credits
 Assignment is rooted in starter code provided by the instructor/course.
+I used the aside element tag for the right sidebar section of the page after reading the W3Schools section on HTML semantic elements.